-A lot of the tactics used for optimizing websites for organic search are also tactics used to make website ADA compliant.
+A lot of the tactics used for optimizing websites for organic search are also tactics used to make websites ADA compliant.
 On-page SEO elements such as META tags, ALT image text and video transcripts are some of the more notable ones.
-These make it easy for screen readers to crawl your web page for content like search engines do when they spider a websites.
+These make it easy for screen readers to crawl your web page for content like search engines do when they spider a website.
 If you currently do search engine optimization to your website, you’re already fixing your website to meet web accessibility requirements.

 Avoid Legal Penalties and Lawsuits

 Here in our local area, Palm Beach County, there have been several city websites that have been pulled in fear of getting sued for not being ADA compliant.
-The City of Lake Worth took down their website on April 2, 2019 and the City of Atlantis did it on April 8th.
+The City of Lake Worth took down its website on April 2, 2019 and the City of Atlantis did it on April 8th.
 This is to prevent a future lawsuit from being filed for being in violation of ADA requirements.

 While these are local entities that are taking measures, there have been a lot of recent lawsuits filed recently.
 When I say a lot, I mean a TON!
 Just do a quick Google search for “ADA website lawsuits” and you’ll see hundreds of articles about colleges, businesses and even celebrities getting sued for not meeting web accessibility requirements.

 How To Check A Website To Make Sure It Is ADA Compliant

 The first step is to check your website to make sure it meets ADA web accessibility requirements.
 I’m including two resources you can use.
 One will educate you and the other is an online tool that scans your website.

 W3C WAI offers documentation that helps explain how to make your website and web content more accessible to people with disabilities.
 These guidelines are intended for web designers, website and mobile app developers and content writers to ensure your site meets ADA web accessibility requirements.